Georgia

 group hike schedule

-What you'll see on the trail
+What you'll see on the route

 The biggest spring is right by the village of Ketrisi.
 People left it back in the 90s, and now it’s just ruins.

-Route schedule
+Route Schedule

 7:30 AM – 11:00 AM — Departure from Tbilisi (300 Aragveli metro) to Kvemo Okrokana village